iosiro/smart-contract-workshop-challenges/README.md

 * `Telephone.sol`: How could `msg.sender` potentially change over the course of a transaction?
 * `CoinFlip.sol`: A game of chance on the inherently deterministic blockchain.
 Smart.
-* `Reentrancy.sol` - Perhaps one of the most common classes of vulnerabilities in crypto space.
+* `Reentrancy.sol`: Perhaps one of the most common classes of vulnerabilities in crypto space.
 Sometimes smart contracts don't anticipate the side-effects of giving execution to another, potentially malicious, contract halfway through executing a function.

 ## Completing the Challenges